ibm-cloud-docs/vmwaresolutions/archiref/solution/design_virtualinfrastructure.md

 vSAN settings are set based on best practices for deploying VMware solutions within {{site.data.keyword.cloud_notm}}.
 The vSAN settings include SIOC settings, explicit failover settings port group, and disk cache settings.
 * SSD cache policy settings: No **Read Ahead**, **Write Through**, **Direct** (NRWTD)
 * Network I/O control settings
-   * Management: 20 shares
+   * Management - 20 shares
-   * Virtual machine: 30 shares
+   * Virtual machine - 30 shares
-   * vMotion: 50 shares
+   * vMotion - 50 shares
-   * vSAN: 100 shares
+   * vSAN - 100 shares
 * vSAN kernel ports: **Explicit Failover**

 ## VMware NSX design

 Network virtualization provides a network overlay that exists within the virtual layer.
-Network virtualization provides the architecture with features such as rapid provisioning, deployment, reconfiguration and destruction of on-demand virtual networks.
+Network virtualization provides the architecture with features such as rapid provisioning, deployment, reconfiguration, and destruction of on-demand virtual networks.
 This design uses the vDS and VMware NSX for vSphere to implement virtual networking.

 In this design, the NSX Manager is deployed in the initial cluster.
-The NSX Manager is assigned a VLAN-backed IP address from the private portable address block, which is designated for management components and configured with the DNS and NTP servers discussed in [Common services design](design_commonservice.html).
-The NSX Manager is installed with the specifications listed in Table 2.
+The NSX Manager is assigned a VLAN-backed IP address from the private portable address block, which is designated for management components and configured with the DNS and NTP servers that are presented in [Common services design](design_commonservice.html).
+The NSX Manager is installed with the specifications that are listed in Table 2.

 Table 2.
 NSX Manager attributes